metrorailings/OwlBlog/content/posts/week-8-quick-insights.md

 Chargers defense on long third downs is a truly a spectacle in failure.

 Chicago's offensive line is showing some serious symptoms of incompetency.

+The Chargers offensive line is just as bad.